lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 All changes in the brightness of DP0.3 objects with time are due to changes in the distance and phase angle from Earth.

 4.1.
-Execute the following ADQL query to retrieve the r-band magnitudes, phase angles, heliocentric and topocentric distances, and time of the observations for the TNO.
+Execute the following ADQL query to retrieve the r-band magnitudes, phase angles, heliocentric and topocentric distances, and time of the observations for the TNO explored in Step 3.

 .. code-block:: SQL